-Fort Liberty Surrounding Area
+Fort Liberty Local Area

 Fort Liberty is in a major military community, with over 50 thousand troops stationed there.
 Approximately 14 thousand civilian employees work at the base.
 Fort Liberty’s total population may be above a quarter of a million people.